mike-ward/mike-ward.github.io/_posts/2006-09-21-dibert-cartoon-hits-close-to-home.md

 ---
 layout: post
-title:  Dibert Cartoon Hits Close to Home
+title: 'Dibert Cartoon Hits Close to Home'
 ---
 This is just freaking hilarious.
 I can't tell you the number of conversations I've had with my wife that end like this.